 Dave Lovalvo has been working in the fields of ocean science and exploration for over 40 years, documenting and supporting underwater research projects in just about every major ocean and many of the world’s major inland lakes.
 He has spent 28 years exploring, filming and mapping Yellowstone Lake, and continues to support projects in Yellowstone and many other locations around the world.
 He has been an engineering consultant to Woods Hole Oceanographic Institution, where he was certified by the Navy to pilot the National Deep Submergence manned submersible Alvin.
 He was a member of the original design team for the National Deep Submergence Remotely Operated Vehicles “Jason,” as well as Dr. Robert Ballard’s exploration vehicle Hercules.

-Dave is part of the original team hired by NOAA’s Office of Ocean Exploration and Research to plan and outfit the Exploration ship “Okeanos Explorer”.
-For the last seven years, he has been the technical director of deep submergence operations for the Ocean Exploration Program.
-He is currently responsible for all design and fabrication of the Program’s deep submergence robotic equipment, staffing, training and oversight of a team of 15-20 multi-disciplined engineers, and the operation of all deep submergence equipment used for exploring the world’s oceans.
+Dave is part of the original team hired by NOAA’s Office of Ocean Exploration and Research to plan and outfit the Exploration ship “Okeanos Explorer.”
+He has served as the Technical Director of deep submergence operations for NOAA’s Ocean Exploration Program since its inception in 2009, and is the founder of the Global Foundation for Ocean Exploration (GFOE).
+He is currently responsible for all design and fabrication of the Program’s deep submergence robotic equipment, staffing, training and oversight of a team of 30 multi-disciplined engineers, and the operation of all deep submergence equipment used for exploring the world’s oceans.

 He is a published author and co-author of over 20 scientific papers and articles, and currently splits his time between Connecticut and southwestern Montana.